 Departure for all tours is on Ramstein Air Base at the North Side Chapel parking lot, at the opposite end of it.
-Before boarding you will be required tp check-in with the guide.
-The guide will need to see your ID, your passport, proof of COVID vaccination or letter of recovery and your booking confirmation.
+Before boarding check-in with the guide.
+The guide will need to see your ID, your passport and your booking confirmation.
 Your guide will provide an overnight parking permit that is to be displayed on the dashboard of your car.
-Seat assignments are made by HORIZON TOURS for all tours due to current COVID restrictions.
+Seat assignments are made by HORIZON TOURS for tours that are (or are nearly) fully booked, assuring that families or friends that booked together will also sit together.
 Please let us know in advance (at time of booking or min.
 3 days prior to departure) if you have special seating requests or requirements.
 We gladly take those into consideration when assigning the bus seats.

 Luggage recommendations We allow each passenger to bring one suitcase and one carry-on bag, due to limited capacity for luggage storage on buses.
 We request you keep your suitcase to a maximum weight of 50 lbs.